devops-maestro17/e-Commerce-Sentinel/README.md

 Now go to Jenkins Global Credentials, add the Github credential with the ID as `github-token` and Snyk token with the ID as `snyk-token` both in the form of Secret Text.

+## Setting up Email Notification in Jenkins

+To set up Email Notification in Jenkins setup a Gmail account and store the App Password securely as it will be used to authenticate with Jenkins.
+Navigate to Manage Jenkins -> System -> Extended Email Notification and provide the following details:
+- SMTP Server: `smtp.gmail.com`
+- SMTP Port: 465
+- Under Advanced section, provide the Gmail credentials (email & App password) as shown below and enable `Use SSL` option

 ![image](https://github.com/devops-maestro17/e-Commerce-Sentinel/assets/148553140/f8bfa4b6-a474-4d52-916e-34caea760b8b)

 ![image](https://github.com/devops-maestro17/e-Commerce-Sentinel/assets/148553140/752e892f-ed0f-4994-8cb3-c2677c62377e)

+Provide the username and app password details again in the Email Notification section and enable `Use SSL` option

 ![image](https://github.com/devops-maestro17/e-Commerce-Sentinel/assets/148553140/97d66341-4bd8-4d3c-830e-c7eb942a914d)